Getting started¶

 Features¶

-Input features can be continuous, discrete, categorical, or categorical with descriptors:
+Input features can be continuous, discrete, categorical.

 from bofire.data_models.features.api import (